Social Media for General Contractors

 Potential: YouTube is a great place to post DIYs, how-to’s, project progression videos, tool demos and reviews, and more.
 Best of all, you don’t have to be an expert to produce content people will want to watch.

 If you have any questions or want some advice on making your next marketing move, we are always happy to help!
+Be sure to check out our free PDF e-Book download on Marketing Tools for General Contractors.

 Visit the forum on ContractorTalk for more marketing tips.